A Quick Guide on Travel Insurance for Thailand

 Thailand was also a bloody stage during the Second World War and a visit to the museum close to the famous bridge of River Kwai in Kanchanaburi will give you a throwback glimpse of the action.
 Exhibits here include old rail cars and vehicles that belonged to the Japanese and Allied forces.

-Chiang Mai is the pearl of Northern Thailand – a mountainous region that is characterized by lush vegetation and some of the most exquisite traditional architecture in Asia.
-Expect single digit temperatures during the height of tourist season (the Northern Hemisphere winter months).
+Chiang Mai is the pearl of Northern Thailand, a mountainous region that is characterized by lush vegetation and some of the most exquisite traditional architecture in Asia.
+Expect single-digit temperatures during the height of the tourist season (the Northern Hemisphere winter months).
 The Wats or Buddhist temples here are the main attraction – if you are looking for a culture trip, Chiang Mai needs to be on the list.
-Wat Phra That Doi Suthep and Wat Chiang Man date back to the thirteenth and fourteenth centuries respectively.
+Wat Phra That Doi Suthep and Wat Chiang Mandate back to the thirteenth and fourteenth centuries respectively.
 Chiang Mai is also a wonderful place to learn about Thailand’s tribal cultures and the city is a great base for those who want to explore Doi Inthanon National Park.
-A favorite activity here is the visit to Doi Inthanon Mountain, the highest in the country at more than 2500 metres above sea level.
+A favorite activity here is the visit to Doi Inthanon Mountain, the highest in the country at more than 2500 meters above sea level.

 The festivals of Thailand provide another stage for unique cultural experiences.
 Loi Krathong is one of the major events that happen in November while Songkran is the Lunar New Year and happens in April.